 The Party at Fault for the Accident May Owe You Compensation for Your Damages

-The term “damages” often refers to money awarded to accident victims to either help them pay bills or compensate them for the physical and mental trauma of their injuries.
+The term “damages” often refers to money awarded to accident victims to either help them pay bills or compensate them for their injuries’ physical and mental trauma.

 Damages may go by similar names, including monetary compensation and financial recovery.
 You may also see the terms “economic damages” and “non-economic damages” used.
 These are two subcategories of damages that you may qualify for, depending on the circumstances of your collision and injuries.

 Economic damages are the monetary impacts of the accident.
 The following are different types of economic damages you may be able to claim in your case:

 - Repair expenses or other expenses related to property damage

 - Current loss of income, including benefits and pensions